Secure LLM scripting. Finally.

 you know what you want it to be.

-Review your entire codebase concurrently.
+Review every handler in your codebase concurrently.

 parallel-fanout.mld